Skip to main content

 Camping and Shelter Use

 Fort Kaskaskia offers both reservation and walk-in areas.
 Please read all information here.
-Reservations are available for the main overlook shelter and RV sites 1-25.
-RV sites and the shelter must be reserved through the IDNR camping portal.
+Reservations are required for the main overlook shelter and most electric hookup RV sites.
+Primitive camping sites, basic electric sites with grass pads, and paved basic electrice sites #25-#29, are walk-in only.
+Payment for walk-ins must be made to park staff or to the drop box at the site office before setting up camp..

 To Make a Reservation: